 While legging behind, rural America saw all of this as an attack to their traditional way of life.

 Newly arrived immigrants shaped part of the social life in the cities with their original culture.
 A part of them ended up in warring gangs and bootlegging.
-Men and women traditional roles were completely rethought, bringing about a new morality and new accepted social mores in terms of sex relation, gambling and alcohol that especially rural America – but not only – was unwilling to accept ‘without fight’.
+Men and women traditional roles were completely rethought, bringing about a new morality and new accepted social mores in terms of sex relation, gambling and alcohol that especially rural America – but not only – was unwilling to accept ‘without a fight’.
 They felt besieged by radicals, gangsters, bootleggers, fast-car loving youngsters, too explicit films, too bold young women, supermarket chains.
 It was an upside world.

 This was the feeling in large parts of the country when in 1915, William J Simmons – who had certainly read The Clansman by Thomas Dixon and may have seen D.W.
-Griffith’s film Birth of a Nation that same year – resurrected the Ku Klux Klan and presented it as the paladin of ‘traditional values’ and a simple, hard-working life.
+Griffith’s film Birth of a Nation that same year – resurrected the Ku Klux Klan and presented it as the paladin of ‘traditional values’ and simple, hard-working life.

 Roman Catholics, Jews, African Americans, immigrants were the classic target, but now the Klan advised their members to scout every single community and find what they feared the most, whatever that be.
 The aim?
 Gathering as many paying members as possible.